becarpenter/animaIPJ/IPJautonomic.md

-THE ANIMA AUTHOR TEAM is a group of participants in the IETF’s ANIMA Working Group, including Michael Behringer, Brian E. Carpenter, Toerless Eckert, Sheng Jiang, Yizhou Li, Michael Richardson, YOUR NAME HERE.
+THE ANIMA AUTHOR TEAM is a group of participants in the IETF’s ANIMA Working Group, including Michael Behringer, Brian E. Carpenter, Toerless Eckert, Sheng Jiang, Yizhou Li, Michael Richardson, Carsten Bormann, YOUR NAME HERE.
 They may be contacted at anima@ietf.org.